This Is The Best Way To Use IHG Rewards Points

 Yes, the Chase IHG Rewards Club Premier Credit Card has a sign up bonus of 140,000 points if you spend $3,000 in the first 3 months.

-So, what can you do with 80,000 IHG Points?
-As I mentioned, IHG's footprint is worldwide.
+So, what can you do with 140,000 IHG Points?
+As I mentioned, IHG’s footprint is worldwide.
 Their award chart ranges from as low as 10,000 points a night to 70,000 points a night, and IHG has recently updated their awards program to be dynamically priced.
-So, with this bonus, you could stay 8 nights somewhere, but expect lower-end properties in lesser markets.
-On the high end, IHG properties can be some of the best in the world, like the Intercontinental Resort and Spa Moorea, which is only 50,000 points per night!
+So, with this bonus, you could stay 14 nights somewhere, but expect lower-end properties in lesser markets.
+On the high end, IHG properties can be some of the best in the world, like the Intercontinental Paris-Le Grand.

-Keep in mind, you can also transfer Ultimate Rewards points from a Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (The Preferred card currently has a 60,000 point sign up offer) to top off your balance.
+Keep in mind, you can also transfer Ultimate Rewards points from an Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (The Preferred card currently has a 60,000 point sign up offer) to top off your balance.

 Another bonus of the IHG credit card is you get a free night to use at many IHG properties worldwide on each account member anniversary!
 There’s a list of excluded properties that’s worth checking out.